 People with type 1 diabetes (T1D) have to learn how to count carbs in order to calculate their insulin doses at mealtimes.
-However, even with years of practice, carb counting remains a challenge for a lot of people.
+However, even with years of practice, carb counting remains a challenge for a lot of them.

 According to a study conducted in Quebec, people generally underestimate their carb count by about 15 g per meal.
 This underestimation could be due to a calculation error, or be voluntary, for instance to reduce the risk of hypoglycemia.

-However, the study shows that an accurate carb count helps to decrease blood sugar variability, and promotes improved glycated hemoglobin (HbA1c) levels.
+However, the study shows that an accurate carb count helps to decrease blood sugar variability and promotes improved glycated hemoglobin (HbA1c) levels.

 Looking at the nutrition facts label will give you a glimpse of the amount of carbs found in a food.
 The information on carbs is presented in two sections:

 - Fibre is a type of carbs that is undigested by the body.
 It does not pass from the digestive tract to the bloodstream, and so, it doesn’t increase blood sugar levels.
 This means you have to subtract the fibre content from the total carb count.
 Fiber requirements are estimated at 25 grams per day for women and 38 grams per day for men.
 Although these recommendations are rarely met by the Canadian population, a high fiber intake can help reduce blood sugar levels after meals, lower blood cholesterol and constipation, and prolong the feeling of satiety between meals.